biof395/spring2020/README.md

 2. Text mining on real-world datasets

     By the end of the semester, you must also develop a text mining application on real-world datasets.
-You will (1) submit the codes and models to a github repository, (2) write up a report to describe the method, and (3) present in the final week.
+You will (1) submit the codes and models to a [GitHub](https://github.com] repository, (2) write up a report to describe the method, and (3) present in the final week.
 More details will be released in Week 3.

 Required Materials
 ------------------

-**Each student is encouraged to bring their own laptop to each class.**
+**Each student is encouraged to bring their laptop to each class.**

 *Programing without a computer would be an exceptional feat.*